mattijn/topojson/docs/example/output-types.md

 </div>
 <div class="example-text" markdown="1">

-Given the included example data set of continental Afria and application of the Topology
+Given the included example data set of continental Africa and application of the Topology
 ```python
 import topojson as tp